 We see a lot of SEO mistakes!
-We’ve made more than a few of our own.
-With SEO you learn the hard way and it can hurt badly.
+We recognize them because we made the same ones.
+With SEO you learn the hard way.
+If you do things incorrectly it can hurt badly and for a long time.

-Little did we know there would be so many other great contributions!
-You should read the entire 6,000 word article if you get a chance.
-Your top 10 SEO mistakes will thank you.
+Little did we know the article would feature so many other great contributions!
+If you get a chance, you should read the entire 6,000 word article.
+Your future SEO mistakes will thank you.

 What is the most common mistake that you see when you review a company’s efforts to generate organic search traffic?